MetalHexx/RadEndpoints/README.md

 # RadEndpoints
 A lightweight API framework that embraces the power of Net Core Minimal APIs using a well-defined REPR Style (Request-Endpoint-Response) endpoint pattern.
+The framework aims to sprinkle syntactical sugar and easy configuration over Minimal Apis to facilitate an easy endpoint building / testing / delivery workflow.
+Developer experience is the #1 goal of this project.

 While the framework has very strong opinions on endpoint structure, all of the helper/conveniences are virtually optional.
 Full minimal api functionality is preserved for more uncommon edge case scenarios or custom use cases.
 As of now, this code is for experimental and educational purposes only.